Interstellar object: Solar System interlopers

-Confirmed objects
+Confirmed

 1I/2017 U1 (ʻOumuamua)

-A dim object was discovered on October 19, 2017, by the Pan-STARRS telescope, at an apparent magnitude of 20.
+A dim object was discovered on 19 October 2017, by the Pan-STARRS telescope, at an apparent magnitude of 20.
 The observations showed that it follows a strongly hyperbolic trajectory around the Sun at a speed greater than the solar escape velocity, in turn meaning that it is not gravitationally bound to the Solar System and likely to be an interstellar object.
 It was initially named C/2017 U1 because it was assumed to be a comet, and was renamed to A/2017 U1 after no cometary activity was found on October 25.
-After its interstellar nature was confirmed, it was renamed to 1I/ʻOumuamua – "1" because it is the first such object to be discovered, "I" for interstellar, and "‘Oumuamua" is a Hawaiian word meaning "a messenger from afar arriving first".
+After its interstellar nature was confirmed, it was renamed to 1I/ʻOumuamua – "1" because it is the first such object to be discovered, "I" for interstellar, and "ʻOumuamua" is a Hawaiian word meaning "a messenger from afar arriving first".

-The lack of cometary activity from ʻOumuamua suggests an origin from the inner regions of whatever stellar system it came from, losing all surface volatiles within the frost line, much like the rocky asteroids, extinct comets and damocloids we know from the Solar System.
+The lack of cometary activity from ʻOumuamua suggests an origin from the inner regions of whatever stellar system it came from, losing all surface volatiles within the frost line, much like the rocky asteroids, extinct comets and damocloids from the Solar System.
 This is only a suggestion, as ʻOumuamua might very well have lost all surface volatiles to eons of cosmic radiation exposure in interstellar space, developing a thick crust layer after it was expelled from its parent system.

-ʻOumuamua has an eccentricity of 1.199, which was the highest eccentricity ever observed for any object in the Solar System by a wide margin prior to the discovery of comet 2I/Borisov in August 2019.
+ʻOumuamua has an eccentricity of 1.199, which was the highest eccentricity ever observed for any non-artificial object in the Solar System by a wide margin prior to the discovery of comet 2I/Borisov in August 2019.
+In July 2025, 3I/ATLAS was discovered with a record eccentricity of 6.1.

 In September 2018, astronomers described several possible home star systems from which ʻOumuamua may have begun its interstellar journey.